-- (1) The compacting states shall report to the interstate commission on all issues and activities necessary for the administration of the compact as well as issues and activities pertaining to compliance with the provisions of the compact and its bylaws and rules. - (2) The interstate commission shall attempt, upon the request of a compacting state, to resolve any disputes or other issues which are subject to the compact and which may arise among compacting states and between compacting and noncompacting states.
-The commission shall promulgate a rule providing for both mediation and binding dispute resolution for disputes among the compacting states. - (3) The interstate commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact using any or all means set forth in Article XI of this compact.
+Section B. Dispute resolution. (a) The compacting states shall report to the interstate commission on all issues and activities necessary for the administration of the compact as well as issues and activities pertaining to compliance with the compact and its bylaws and rules.

+(b) The interstate commission, upon the request of a compacting state, shall attempt to resolve any disputes or other issues that are subject to the compact and that may arise among compacting states and between compacting and noncompacting states.
+The commission shall adopt rules providing for both mediation and binding dispute resolution for disputes among the compacting states.

+(c) The interstate commission, in the reasonable exercise of its discretion, shall enforce the provisions and rules of this compact using any or all means set forth in article XI of this compact.